Ficool

 Just silence.

-And the overwhelming sense that he was completely, terribly alone in a world that had long since ended.
+And the overwhelming sense that he was completely, terribly alone in this world.

 And then, from the corner of his eye, he saw it.